 Oracle Database 10g added a tool called the SQL Tuning Advisor.
 This tool performs advanced optimization analysis on selected SQL statements, using workloads that have been automatically collected into the Automatic Workload Repository

-which could include updating statistics, adding indexes, or creating a SQL profile.
+or that you have specified yourself.
+Once the optimization is done, the SQL Tuning Advisor makes recommendations, which could include updating statistics, adding indexes, or creating a SQL profile.
 This profile is stored in the database and is used as the optimization plan for future executions of the statement, which allows you to fix errant SQL plans without having to touch the underlying SQL.

 The tool is often used along with the SQL Access Advisor since that tool provides advice on materialized views and indexes.
 Oracle Database 11g introduces a SQL Advisor tool that combines functions of the SQL Tuning Advisor and the SQL Access Advisor (and

+now includes a new Partition Advisor).
+The Partition Advisor component advises on how to partition tables, materialized views, and indexes in order to improve SQL performance.
 In the next lesson, we will begin by describing how the product profile works.